bogietec/frg-hugo-wow/content/home/books.md

   view: 1
 ---

-## Orthodox Perspectives on the Theology of St. Athanasius of Alexandria
+## St. Athanasius of Alexandria — Orthodox Perspectives
-#### a Collection of Essays and Articles
+##### *A Collection of Essays and Articles*
 by **Protopresbyter George D. Dragas**

 ## *St. Athanasius against Apollinaris*
 by **Protopresbyter George D. Dragas**

 ## *The Patrology of Fr.
 George Florovsky*
-an updated edition with a commentary, footnotes, bibliography and supplemental materials by **Protopresbyter George D. Dragas**
+an updated edition with a commentary, footnotes, bibliography and supplemental materials
+by **Protopresbyter George D. Dragas**

 ## *An Outline of Orthodox Patristic Dogmatics*